apache/spark/docs/building-spark.md

 * This will become a table of contents (this text will be scraped).
 {:toc}

-Building Spark using Maven requires Maven 3.0.4 or newer and Java 7+.
+Building Spark using Maven requires Maven 3.3.3 or newer and Java 7+.
+The Spark build can supply a suitable Maven binary; see below.

 # Building with `build/mvn`